aces/Loris-MRI/docs/04-Scripts.md

-In cases where a subject was scanned in two scanner sessions as part of the same study Timepoint, anonymize both DICOM datasets using the same Visit Label in the PatientName (or PatientID), and upload as two separate DICOM datasets.
+In cases where a subject was scanned in two scanner sessions as part of the same study Timepoint, anonymize both DICOM datasets using the same Visit Label in the Patient Name (or Patient ID) field of the DICOM, and upload as two separate DICOM datasets.
 The insertion pipeline will automatically associate and display both sets of images acquired in both scanner sessions under the same `session` table record.